gianpaj/cartrawler.github.io/_section_ios/usage.md

 CarTrawler for iOS supports iOS 9, iOS 10 and iOS 11.

+Code snippets for Objective-C and Swift are provided to the right, and a sample app for both languages is provided with the SDK.

 The steps to use the SDK are:

 1. Import the header files
 2. Initialise the SDK
-3. Present the SDK view controller
+3. Present the SDK view controller with the relevant parameters

-Code snippets for Objective-C and Swift are provided to the right, and a sample app for both languages is provided with the SDK.